localprojects/Civil-Debate-Wall/README.md

     $ python manage.py assets clean & python manage.py assets build

-Note that the assets compilation process requires `less` or `lessc`.
-If you do NOT have `lessc` the simple solution is to just symlink `less` to `less`:

-    ln -s /usr/bin/less /usr/local/bin/lessc

-Obviously this is a hack, and the "correct" solution is to install lessc, which is the default less-erizer for the `webassets` module.
+Assets compilation requires `less` or `lessc`, which is installed thusly:

+    npm install -g less

+Make sure that the `lessc` command works:

+    which lessc

+Normally `npm` installs binaries to /usr/local/share/npm/bin, so make sure that's in your path:

+    cat "/usr/local/share/npm/bin" >> /etc/paths.d/99-npm

 Once you have done this, be sure to add and commit the generated files before deploying.

 ## Deployment